Question: Why should I become a member of Rockcliffe Flying Club?

-RFC has many advantages for learning to fly and is a great place to meet people.
+RFC has many advantages for learning to fly and is a great place to meet other pilots!

-The Rockcliffe airport is small enough that it is easy to learn to fly in a environment where there is not the stress and traffic of a large airport, yet is close enough to medium to large airports to provide all the practice locations you need.
-We like to give individual attention to students and tailor the training program to their needs.
+The Rockcliffe Airport is small enough, making it is easy to learn to fly in an environment where there is less stress and traffic than that of a large airport.
+RFC is close enough to medium and large airports to provide all the practice locations you need.
+We like to give individual attention to students and tailor the training program to meet their needs.
 We offer a full range of general aviation training programs.
 Our graduates have an enviable reputation throughout the industry.
-We offer training in english and in french (flight training only for the moment).
+We offer training in English and French.

-As a club, Rockcliffe welcomes new members and provides them with many opportunities to fly with more seasoned pilots to hone their skills.
+As a club, Rockcliffe welcomes new members and provides them with many opportunities to fly with more seasoned pilots to hone in on their skills.

 Well, it depends on your disability, but as long as you can control the aircraft in expected situations, it is possible.
 Your aviation medical examiner will determine this, perhaps with some specialized tests.
-There are websites that provide some information on the subject, for example: http://www.wheelchairaviators.org
+There are some websites that provide some information on the subject, which can be found here.

 Sure.
 You need to take ground school and pass an exam.
 We’ll teach you all the science you need to know.
 The math required is simple and we’ll teach you that too.

 Sure!
 As long as your glasses or contact lenses correct your vision to the required degree.
-Your medical exam will confirm whether your eyesight is OK.
+Your medical exam will confirm whether your eyes meet the required degree of sight.

 During your training, you will most likely rent an aircraft from our club.
-We have two different types of aircraft: Cessna 150 (2 seater) and Cessna 172 (4 seater).
-Once you have your licence, you can continue to rent or you can buy an aircraft.
+We have two different types of aircraft: Cessna 150 (two-seater) and Cessna 172 (four-seater).
+Once you have your license, you can continue to rent or you can buy an aircraft.
 Another popular solution is fractional ownership: you buy an aircraft with friends or buy into an existing partnership that owns an aircraft.
 Many people find this the most affordable solution and one that distributes the cost of maintenance of the aircraft.
-The club helps members get together to buy aircraft as a group and will provide guidance on the process.
+The club helps members get together to buy an aircraft as a group and will provide guidance on the process.

 When you rent an aircraft, you only pay for the time the engine is running, not the time you actually have the aircraft.
 So, if you decide to fly somewhere, you won’t be charged for the time the aircraft is sitting on the ground while you are visiting.
 For longer rentals, some daily minimums may apply.

-Passenger mile for mile, single engine general aviation aircraft have 5 times less accidents than automobiles.
+Passenger mile for mile, single-engine general aviation aircraft have five times fewer accidents than automobiles.
 Pilot training emphasizes safety as its first priority.
-You not only get trained on flying the aircraft, but how to act in case of emergency.
-Flying requires very different skills than driving a car, and our programme will teach you all these skills.
+You not only get trained on flying the aircraft but how to act in case of emergency.
+Flying requires very different skills than driving a car, and our program will teach you all these skills.

 The initial portion of your flight training will be with an instructor (this is called dual) and then by yourself (solo).
 As you acquire flying skills, your instructor will let you do more and more of the flying.

 Some people start ground school first, before starting to fly.
-This can be done, but you get more out of the ground school if you have a few hours of dual flying first.
+This can be done, but you get more out of ground school if you have a few hours of dual flying under your belt first.

-You can see in our information sheets that learning to fly is not free, but if you put it in the context of other high end hobbies (like golf or boating) or the cost of a professional education, it is not very expensive.
-Unlike many other programs, you don’t need to put the money up front.
+Unlike many other programs, you don’t need to pay money up-front to fly.
 You pay as you go and determine the speed of your own training.
 This minimizes the financial risk to you.

 Here are some things you can do to reduce your costs:

-You have a friend, spouse, other family member interested in learning to fly?
+Do you have a friend, spouse, other family members interested in learning to fly?
 Two ideas:

-Once you have your permit or licence, you can carry passengers.
+Once you have your permit or license, you can carry passengers.
 During your training, you will be flying with an instructor or by yourself (after your first solo).

-With a Recreational Pilot Permit, you can carry 1 passenger.
-With a Private Pilot Licence, you can carry as many passengers as is permitted in the aircraft for which you are rated to fly (typically 3 passengers in a 4 seat aircraft).
+With a recreational pilot permit, you can carry one passenger.
+With a Private Pilot Licence, you can carry as many passengers as is permitted in the aircraft for which you are rated to fly (typically three passengers in a four-seat aircraft).

-The initial permit or licence you get (recreational permit or private licence) allows you to fly and carry passengers during the day, under “Visual Flight Rules” (VFR) which means that you must be able to see the ground and around you so you can navigate visually.
+The initial permit or license you receive (recreational permit or private licence) allows you to fly and carry passengers during the day, under “Visual Flight Rules” (VFR) which means that you must be able to see the ground and around you so you can navigate visually.

-To fly at night (defined as 1/2 hour after sunset to 1/2 hour before sunrise) you need to get further qualification which is "night rating”.
+To fly at night (defined as 1/2 hour after sunset to 1/2 hour before sunrise) you need to get further qualifications which is called a “night rating”.

 To fly when you can’t see the ground or around you due to weather conditions, you need an IFR rating (Instrument Flight Rules).
 With this, you can fly through cloud, above cloud, and in other poor visibility conditions, within certain limits for takeoff and landing.